alan-turing-institute/python-project-template/README.md

 copier copy gh:alan-turing-institute/python-project-template my-package-name
 ```

+The output will be created in a folder called `my-package-name`, and will be created if it doesn't exist.

 You will be prompted for the following information:

 - `project_name`: The name of your project.
 This will be used to name the